leerikss/barcode-decoder/README.md

 Or for OSX, just double click the "Barcode Decoder" app.
 A popup will show if decoding was successfull.
 If successfull, the code is now in your clipboard, paste it wherever.

+# Credits
+- zxing (https://github.com/zxing/zxing) is used to decode the bitmap
+- appbundler plugin (https://github.com/federkasten/appbundler-plugin) is used to create the OSX app bundle